• Skip to primary navigation

 For other old fashioned variations, try this chocolate old fashioned or this brown sugar old fashioned.

-For other pineapple cocktails, try this pineapple mimosa or this pineapple orange margarita.
+For other pineapple cocktails, try this pineapple whiskey sour, this pineapple mimosa or this pineapple orange margarita.

 A pineapple old fashioned cocktail with an orange peel garnish next to a toppled jigger and extra orange garnish